tommy-mor/glue-statistics/DOCUMENTATION.rst

 .. code-block:: python

-	def showManualCalc(self):
+	def showPopUp(self):
-		self.instructionWindow = QMainWindow()
+		self.popupWindow = QMainWindow()
-		self.instructionWindow.resize(500,250)
+		self.popupWindow.resize(500,250)
-		self.instructionWindow.setWindowTitle("Instructions")
+		self.popupWindow.setWindowTitle("Popup")
-		self.instructionLabel = QLabel()
+		self.popupLabel = QLabel()
-		self.instructionLabel.setTextFormat(1) #set Format to 1 for HTML , else no need to do this self.instructionLabel.setText("Text or HTML here")
+		self.popupLabel.setTextFormat(1) #set Format to 1 for HTML , else no need to do this self.popupLabel.setText("Text or HTML here")
-		self.instructionWindow.setCentralWidget(self.instructionLabel)
+		self.popupWindow.setCentralWidget(self.popupLabel)
-		self.instructionWindow.layout().setContentsMargins(10,10,20,20)
+		self.popupWindow.layout().setContentsMargins(10,10,20,20)
-		self.instructionWindow.setContentsMargins(10,10,20,20)
+		self.popupWindow.setContentsMargins(10,10,20,20)
-		self.instructionWindow.show()
+		self.popupWindow.show()

 Usually, the pop-up messages will seem incredibly dull and boring without using HTML.
-So it is strongly recommended that the text format is set to 1, and use the website https://html5-editor.net/ to design your pop-up window and paste the HTML code into .setText()
+So it is strongly recommended that the text format is set to 1, and use the website https://html5-editor.net/ to design your pop-up window and paste the HTML code into .setText().

 Creating the Plugin (and how to update it easily)